- Website – www.21dukes.com

 What improvements can 21 Dukes make?

 The biggest change or improvement I think they can make is to be more transparent.
-To add all their banking options, promotions, and terms to their site – and make them all dead simple to
+To add all their banking options, promotions, and terms to their site – and make them all dead simple to understand.

 I’d also like for them to change their cash out limits – both the min limits and the max weekly limits.
-They’re just unreasonable, and make it look as if they don’t want to pay you if they don’t
+They’re just unreasonable, and make it look as if they don’t want to pay you if they don’t have to.

 Last, I’m not a big fan of them offering Betsoft’s games.
 Betsoft has had their problems over the past year, and if you can’t trust a couple of their games, how can you trust the rest?